 How has your experience been?

 Though not without its challenges, we’ve had a great experience at ABC.
 It’s been an “iron sharpening iron” kind of environment.
-What I really like is that the questions being answered in the classroom are the questions I’m asking. e faculty and staff bring me to a place of wrestling with the text and God’s plan for my life.
+What I really like is that the questions being answered in the classroom are the questions I’m asking.
+The faculty and staff bring me to a place of wrestling with the text and God’s plan for my life.
 Also, I’ve found that being pushed and challenged in an academic environment has been a great asset in my current ministry context.

 What makes your experience at ABC memorable outside the classroom?

 As an older, non-traditional student, it’s encouraging to be around younger men and women, so passionate about their faith, training to reach the next generation.
-Beyond that, the environment here is broader than the classroom context.
+Beyond that, the environment here [in Alaska] is broader than the classroom context.
 Being able to get out and worship God in creation with other like-minded students has been a great experience that has contributed to my overall college experience.